forkerknights/android-pdk/README_FORK.md

 a file named `local_api.properties` on the root project with a property named `clientId` <br>
 Example: `clientId=12345678980`
+- Implemented a silent login and provided a sample application using it.

 ## Planned changes

-- Implement a silent login and provide a sample application using it.
 - Merge all exisiting PRs on the original repo to this one (After reviewing them).
 - Update the data model to add a class for the Pin's images